OFFRE LISEUSES

 The newest addition to John Brockman's Edge.org series explores life itself, bringing together the world's leading biologists, geneticists, and evolutionary theorists-including Richard Dawkins, Edward O. Wilson, J. Craig Venter, and Freeman Dyson.
 Scientists' understanding of life is progressing more rapidly than at any point in human history, from the extraordinary decoding of DNA to the controversial emergence of biotechnology.

-Featuring pioneering biologists, geneticists, physicists, and science writers, Life explains just how far we've come-and takes a brilliantly educated guess at where we're heading.
+Featuring pioneering biologists, experts in genetics, physicists, and science writers, Life explains just how far we've come-and takes a brilliantly educated guess at where we're heading.
 Richard Dawkins and J. Craig Venter compare genes to digital information, and sketch the frontiers of genomic research.
-Edward O. Wilson reveals what ants can teach us about building a superorganism-and, in turn, about how cells build an organism.
+In this compelling work of evolutionary biology, Edward O. Wilson reveals what ants can teach us about building a superorganism-and, in turn, about how cells build an organism.

-Featuring pioneering biologists, geneticists, physicists, and science writers, Life explains just how far we've come-and takes a brilliantly educated guess at where we're heading.
+Featuring pioneering biologists, experts in genetics, physicists, and science writers, Life explains just how far we've come-and takes a brilliantly educated guess at where we're heading.
 Richard Dawkins and J. Craig Venter compare genes to digital information, and sketch the frontiers of genomic research.
-Edward O. Wilson reveals what ants can teach us about building a superorganism-and, in turn, about how cells build an organism.
+In this compelling work of evolutionary biology, Edward O. Wilson reveals what ants can teach us about building a superorganism-and, in turn, about how cells build an organism.